symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 At the most fundamental level a CMS is about storing, so the first requirement is that *a CMS must provide means to store content with different properties*.

-A CMS has very different storage needs than f.e. a system for processing orders.
+A CMS has very different storage needs than for example a system for processing orders.
 Do note however that its entirely possible and very intended of the CMF initiative to enable developers to combine the CMF with a system for processing orders.
-So f.e. one could create a shopping solution using the CMF for storing the product catalog, while using another system for maintaining the inventory, customer data and orders.
-This leads to the second requirement, *a CMS must provide means to reference content*, both content stored inside the CMS, but also in other sysytems.
+So for example one could create a shopping solution using the CMF for storing the product catalog, while using another system for maintaining the inventory, customer data and orders.
+This leads to the second requirement, *a CMS must provide means to reference content*, both content stored inside the CMS, but also in other systems.

 The actual content in a CMS tends to be organized in a tree like structure, mimicking a file system.
 Note that content authors might want to use different structures for how